instructure/instructure-ui/packages/ui-tree-browser/src/TreeBrowser/README.md

 />
 ```

-You can also specify a different icon for each item if needed.
-To do this, use `getItemProps`.
+#### Different icons for each item

+One way do this is to use `getItemProps`.
 This function is called with the props for each item and returns new props you specify.
 These props are then passed to the item when it is rendered.
 In the following example, we override the `itemIcon` prop depending on the item name.

 ```js
 ---